kimjoar/writings/published/backbone-mixins.md

 -----

 Mixins are a simple but potentially very powerful abstraction.
-We used them for mainly for three things: pagination, local error handling and handling transitions between pages.
+We used them for mainly three things: pagination, local error handling and handling transitions between pages.
 Basically, we used mixins when we found them to help decouple our code and make each component more focused.
 The right time to use them appears to be when a component does